Nate’s Fassbender-Sized Wrap-up of 2011’s Highs, Lows, and Everything Between

 Best Time I Had in a Theater in 2011: Bridesmaids.
 Seeing this with a packed theater, a crowd that was so involved, created the kind of moviegoing atmosphere you tell your pals about.

 Most Ridiculous Plot Element of 2011: Digital nudity.
 The Change-Up has the single most bizarre moment of any film this calendar year, and it has nothing to do with the metaphysical mechanics of body swapping.
 Wilde (Cowboys & Aliens, TRON: Legacy) at one point gets rather frisky and takes off her clothes, the last piece her brassier.
 Mitch’s hands cover her breasts for most of their onscreen freedom except for a handful of side angle shots where Wilde’s breasts are out and ready to greet the audience.
 Except those are and are not Wilde’s breasts.
-The in-demand actress was topless but had pasties to cover her nipples, which has always befuddled me why this is more acceptable (“I’ll let everyone see 95% of my breasts but if it comes to nipple that’s too far.”).
+The in-demand actress was topless but had pasties to cover her nipples.
 The pasties were then digitally removed in post-production and replaced with CGI nipples.
-Let me repeat that for the slower amongst you – CGI nipples!
+Let me repeat that for the slower among you – CGI nipples!
 It was some guy’s job to spend weeks painting nipples onto Olivia Wilde’s breasts.
 That’s the greatest assignment for an animator ever since a breast fondled itself in 2000’s Hollow Man.
-But why was any of this necessary?
-Wilde’s done nudity before in 2007’s Alpha Dog.
-Granted the actress has a much higher profile now but why must we go through this dastardly trickery?
 Jessica Alba started this “digital nudity” trend by in Machete, but how far does this madness go?
-To make matters even worse, Leslie Mann (Funny People) has hinted that her own nudity in The Change-Up was also digitally altered, giving her a larger set of breasts (where is the media’s feminist outrage when it’s needed?).
+To make matters even worse, Leslie Mann (Funny People) has hinted that her own nudity in The Change-Up was also digitally altered, giving her a larger set of breasts.
 My libido doesn’t know what to trust anymore.
 When I see nudity, can I trust that it’s real, or was it doctored by some computer technicians who are laughing at me the whole time?
-What is happening to this world when it makes me distrust the very sight of breasts, normally a point of internal celebration now a confusing mystery again?!
+What is happening to this world when it makes me distrust the very sight of breasts?

 Runner-up: The fact that the robot is sentient and nothing happens with that, Real Steel; the buddy cop theme of Season of the Witch; alien rocks in Apollo 18.

 Thora Birch Award for Hottest Actress in 2011: Jennifer Lawrence.
 Whether it was as a high school valedictorian (The Beaver), a stateside love interest (Like Crazy), or a shape-shifting blue mutant (X-Men: First Class), Lawrence was dreamy.
-And in X-Men, she got to prance around in what is essentially a scaly blue bikini.
 Lawrence is a beguiling young actress who has the talent to be around for decades.

 Runner’s-up: Emily Browning in Sucker Punch; Amber Heard in Drive Angry.